wullie111/STR-mods/README.md

 # STR-mods
-a place for my str compatible mods
+a place for my skyrim togethercompatible mods